 Total: $380 per month, with some variation by state.

-What is the average monthly living expenses for a family of 5 in Australia?
+What is the average household expenses Australia?

 What is the average monthly living expenses for a couple in Australia?